 You're entitled to go back to an unmetered charge if you tell us that you want to.
 You must do this within 24 months of your meter being installed.
 At least one of your bills within a year will be based on an actual meter reading so that you can work out how much water you've used and whether the meter has benefitted you or not.
-If you are unsure we will be happy to help you, just give us a call.
+If you are unsure we will be happy to help you, just call us on 03457 500 500